Page 1: Biography

 Maori King, Waikato leader, prophet

-This biography was written by R. T. Mahuta and was first published in the Dictionary of New Zealand BiographyVolume 2, 1993
+This biography, written by R. T. Mahuta, was first published in the Dictionary of New Zealand Biography, vol 2, 1993, and updated in July, 2011.

 Tawhiao, of Ngati Mahuta in the Tainui confederation of tribes, was the son of Waikato leader Potatau Te Wherowhero and Whakaawi, Potatau's senior wife.
 He was born at Orongokoekoea on the upper Mokau River towards the end of the musket wars between Nga Puhi and Waikato.
 It is said that he was named Tukaroto to commemorate Potatau's stand at the siege of Matakitaki pa in May 1822.
 Later he was baptised Matutaera (Methuselah) by the Anglican missionary Robert Burrows.
 In 1864 Te Ua Haumene, the Hauhau prophet, bestowed on him the name Tawhiao.